 In connection with the February / March 2018 unit financing, the Company issued an aggregate of 2,035,500 compensation options to eligible finders.
 These compensation options are exercisable at \$0.06 per unit to obtain one common share and one-half common share purchase warrant and expire March 22, 2020 and March 29, 2020.
 A potential total of 1,017,750 common share purchase warrants are issuable upon exercise of the compensation options.
-These common share purchase warrants would be exercisable to obtain a common share at \$0.10 per share and would expire on March 22, 2020 or March 29, 2020.
+These common share purchase warrants would be exercisable to obtain a common share at \$0.10 per share and would expire on March 29, 2020 or March 29, 2020.
 These compensation options were valued at \$85,850.

 In connection with the March 2017 unit financing, the Company issued an aggregate of 23,625 compensation options to eligible finders.
-These compensation options are exercisable at \$0.08 per unit to obtain one common share and one-half common share purchase warrant and expire March 3, 2019.
-A potential total of 11,813 common share purchase warrants are issuable upon exercise of the compensation options.
-These common share purchase warrants would be exercisable to obtain a common share at \$0.15 per share and would expire March 3, 2019.
-These compensation options were valued at \$1.037.
+These compensation options were exercisable at \$0.08 per unit to obtain one common share and one-half common share purchase warrant and expired on March 3, 2019.

 In connection with the May 2017 unit financing, the Company issued an aggregate of 689,328 compensation options to eligible finders.
-These compensation options are exercisable at \$0.105 per unit to obtain one common share and one-half common share purchase warrant and expire May 19, 2019.
-A potential total of 344,664 common share purchase warrants are issuable upon exercise of the compensation options.
-These common share purchase warrants would be exercisable to obtain a common share at \$0.15 per share and would expire May 19, 2019.
-These compensation options were valued at \$40,995.
+These compensation options were exercisable at \$0.105 per unit to obtain one common share and one-half common share purchase warrant and expired on May 19, 2019

 In connection with the June 2016 unit financing, the Company issued an aggregate of 43,671 compensation options to eligible finders.
 These compensation options were exercisable at \$0.10 per unit to obtain one common share and one-half common share purchase warrant and expired on July 20, 2018.
-These compensation options were valued at \$3,320.